magouyaware/android-slidingsheetbehavior/README.md

 # SlidingSheetBehavior
-_A supercharged port of Android's BottomsheetBehavior, with additional features like sliding from any edge,  edge tracking, and ViewPager support._
+_A supercharged port/fork of Android's BottomsheetBehavior, with additional features like sliding from any edge,  edge tracking, and ViewPager support._

 ### Background _(Why SlidingSheetBehavior)_
 When Google introduced layout behaviors, they seemed really cool, but also a bit complex.
 Thankfully, they created a few layout behaviors